 - The local County Sheriff’s office.
 Call 911 or the non-emergency line to dispatch of that county.
 Most hikers, hunters, land owners or citizens will call the sheriff’s office first if they find a lost pack stock animal.

-- The state’s Department of Fish and Game or Fish.
+- The state’s Department of Fish and Game.
 The local land management agency responsible for the area where the packgoat was lost.
 (Forest Service/BLM/DNR).